sarajuliefrajtova/english-for-designer/04-voice-tone-style/apple.md

 Introduction to section…

 Tone is always based on the Apple’s voice — short sentence, bold statements, easy to understand, straightforward.
 But its tone depends on the particular audience (students, parents, older, younger etc.) or on the situation (such as Valentine's day / Releasing new product / Student sales etc.).
+See examples below.

 ### Valentine's Day — Example 1